Classification of positive solutions to the H\'enon-Sobolev critical systems: Proof of Theorem

 \begin{proposition} Suppose $u$ is a positive $C^2$ function in $\Bar{B}_1(0)\backslash \{0\}$ satisfying

 then there exists a positive constant $K$ such that

-\end{proposition} The proof of Proposition \ref{pro1} relies on a standard Moser's iteration scheme, and detailed arguments can be found in \cite[Proposition 3.1]{Esp2}.
-A more robust version of Proposition \ref{pro2} was given in \cite[Lemma 4.2]{Cho}.
+\end{proposition} The proof of Proposition \ref{pro1} relies on a standard Moser's iteration scheme, with detailed arguments available in \cite[Proposition 3.1]{Esp2}.
+A more robust version of Proposition \ref{pro2} was provided in \cite[Lemma 4.2]{Cho}.
 The proofs for both propositions are omitted here.